 - Wrap your camera in a plastic bag when not in use.

-- Keep your gear in a shaded place to protect it from intense sun exposure for lengthy stretch of time.
+- Keep your gear in a shaded place to protect it from intense sun exposure for lengthy stretches of time.

 - Never change lenses or memory cards while on the beach.
 If sand finds its way into your camera it could be devastating!

-- If sands makes its way onto your gear use an air blower first to avoid scratching the glass elements before wiping it down with a microfiber cloth.
+- If sands makes its way onto your gear use an air blower first to avoid scratching the glass elements before wiping it gently with a microfiber cloth.

-- Video tip: bring a wind screen for clean audio
+- Video tip: bring a wind screen for your microphone.

-Summer (and winter for that matter) have varying degrees of temperature changes when going from indoors to outdoors and vice versa.
-When gear is involved in this shift, condensation will occur and over time could wreak havoc on sensitive internal mechanisms.
+Summer (and winter) have big temperature shifts when going from indoors to outdoors and vice versa.
+Condensation will occur and over time could wreak havoc on sensitive internal mechanisms.

 - Place your camera and lens in a plastic bag when going from AC to humid outdoor weather to ensure condensation collects on the bag rather than on your camera.
 Squeeze as much air out of the bag as possible before sealing.

-- You should let your gear gradually adjust to the temperature of the locations, allowing approximately 30 minutes before you begin shooting.
+- You should let your gear gradually adjust to the temperature of the location, allowing approximately 30 minutes before you begin shooting.

 Upon Us All a Little Rain Must Fall

-Whether it be a swift and unexpected rain shower, the capturing of a once-in-a-lifetime event, or a magical shot that can not be passed up – sometimes photographers get stuck shooting in the rain.
-You’d be wise to keep an emergency rain kit handy in instances like this.
+Whether it be a swift and unexpected rain shower, the capturing of a once-in-a-lifetime event, or a magical shot that can not be passed up, sometimes photographers get stuck shooting in the rain.
+You’d be wise to keep an emergency rain kit handy for times like this.